cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 Create a `client` folder that will contain all these new elements.

-In fact, if you want to keep separately the Go parts of your Checkers project and the Typescript parts of it, you might want to use another repository for the Typescript parts, the _client_ parts if you want.
+In fact, if you want to keep the Go parts of your Checkers project separate from the Typescript parts, you might want to use another repository for the  _client_.
 In order to keep a link between the two repositories, you can add the _client_ parts as a submodule to your Go parts:

 ```sh
 $ git submodule add git@github.com:cosmos/academy-checkers-ui.git client
 ```

-When you replace the path with your own repository.
+Replace the path with your own repository.
 In effect, this creates a new `client` folder.
 This `client` folder makes it possible for you to easily update another repository with the content of your Go code.

 Create another folder named `script` in your project root.
 It is from here that you will launch the Protobuf compilation.
 In it, install modules for the Protobuf-to-Typescript compiler: